openstack/tacker-specs/specs/stein/support-force-delete.rst

 Documentation Impact
 ====================

-Tacker documentation will need to be updated to reflect this new support.
+Tacker documentation will need to be updated to show this new feature and how to use it.

 References
 ==========